radekg/log4mqtt/README.md

     log4j.appender.MQTT.clientid=clientid{ip}{hostname}
     # the setting below defaults to json
     log4j.appender.MQTT.outputFormat=[json|xml]

+    # to use the discovery service instead of a direct connection:
+    # use just a host name
+    log4j.appender.MQTT.discoveryService=discovery
+    # discovery port defaults to 1883 so can be skipped
+    log4j.appender.MQTT.discoveryPort=1883

+    # when using the discovery service you can skip log4j.appender.MQTT.broker

 Client ID may contain two special values: `{id}` and `{hostname}`.
 If the ID is `cassandra-{ip}` and appender is working on `127.0.0.1`, the ID will become `cassandra-127.0.0.1`.
 Alternatively `{hostname}` can be used.